-As part of Art Design Chicago 2024, the Terra Foundation is offering grants for book-length publications that contribute new insights and knowledge about Chicago’s art and/or design history, specifically related to the initiative focus.
+As part of Art Design Chicago 2024, the Terra Foundation is offering grants for book-length publications that contribute new insights and knowledge about Chicago’s diverse makers, and art and/or design histories specifically related to the initiative’s focus.

 Requirements & Priorities